Angie0304/Natural_Language_Processing/projects/mailbox_preprocessing/README.md

 The system works as follows:

 - Load input text or dataset
-- Validate and normalize the input
 - Apply text cleaning (remove punctuation, symbols, and noise)
 - Normalize text (lowercasing and accent removal)
 - Tokenize the text using spaCy
 - Remove stopwords
 - Apply lemmatization
 - Clean empty tokens and normalize output
 - Return processed text as tokens or string

 ## Usage